 It is focused on developing Phnom Penh-Sihanoukville Expressway, Sihanoukville Deep Seaport Expansion, International Airport, Provincial Road Development, Sewage System, and 17-hectare Landfill.

 The 34 roads will have a cumulative length of 84 kilometers with three roundabouts and six bridges totaling 252m in length.
 The project was started expecting that it will be completed in around eight months.
-However, COVID-19 caused some delay in the project completion.
+However, COVID-19 caused some delays in the project completion.

 We can say that working on Sihanoukville’s infrastructure is not an expense for the Cambodian government, but it is just an investment.
 By enhancing the Sihnaoukville’s roads and other infrastructural facilities, the government can transform the face of this beach city and enhance the look of real estate.
 This way, more tourists will be attracted to Sihanoukville.
 And more tourist visitors mean a better economy for the country.

 Samdech Techo Hun Sen once said that, after completing this project, Sihanoukville would become an attractive city of Cambodia, and it becomes a second economic pole of the country.
-Here’s what Samdech Techo Hun Sen said, “By 2020, Sihanoukville city will dramatically change its face both in roads and buildings…Sihanoukville city will become a potential attractive tourism hub, with commercial centres, and a gateway of Cambodia’s economic growth.”
+Here’s what Samdech Techo Hun Sen said, “By 2020, Sihanoukville city will dramatically change its face both in roads and buildings…Sihanoukville city will become a potential attractive tourism hub, with commercial centers, and a gateway of Cambodia’s economic growth.”

 New infrastructure is also the reason why Sihanoukville real estate is booming right now.
 Even during this Coronavirus outbreak, real estate in Sihanoukville is not declined; it is doing great?
 The new infrastructure project will not just help Sihanoukville province to get more tourist visitors to the country, but it will also increase real estate investment in the country.